 MARK A. STANSBERRY U.S. for transportation and power generation in even a bigger way.
 Natural gas is an abundant, clean fuel that has many domestic uses.
 It is important to our country's energy sustainability.
 Natural gas Natural pros: gas burns more cleanly than other fossil fuels.
-Natural gas can be piped homes to into provide heating. cooking, and to appliancrun es.
-Natural gas America's energy security.
-Nat- can be used as a fuel for vehicles. clean-burning, and easy to distribute.

-America, and for that matter.
-Oklahoma, needs to take the lead in energy leadership for us to achieve energy security.
-Throughout the speeches I have made around the country, I have stated my belief that America should be the center for energy excellence because the world needs our expertise.
-Natural gas and all forms of energy will be necessary in the future.
-My theme now for more than 25 years has been "striving for energy efficiency and environmental preservation."
-It is time to take a stand and evaluate our own impact.
-National Energy Talk (NET)-National Energy Talk, an Energy Advocate Initiative, was launched July 31, 2017 in Elk City, Oklahoma and meetings have been held in Tulsa, Edmond and Oklahoma City along with presentations in Houston, Denver and other citits efforts as a platform engaging a national energy dialogue.
+Natural gas can be piped homes to provide heating. cooking, and to appliances.
+Natural gas National Energy Talk (NET)-National Energy Talk, an Energy Advocate Initiative, was launched July 31, 2017 in Elk City, Oklahoma and meetings have been held in Tulsa, Edmond and Oklahoma City along with presentations in Houston, Denver and other citclean-burning, and easy to distrib- America, and for that matter.

+Oklahoma, needs to take the lead

+in energy leadership for us to

+achieve energy security.
+Throughout the speeches I have made

+around the country, I have stated

+my belief that America should be

+the center for energy excellence

+because the world needs our expertise.
+Natural gas and all forms

+of energy will be necessary in the

+future.
+My theme now for more

+than 25 years has been "striving

+for energy efficiency and environmental preservation."
+It is time to

+take a stand and evaluate our own

+impact.

+Natural gas is relatively abundant, ies.
+In 2019, NET will continue its efforts as a platform engaging a national energy dialogue.
 Go to Facebook: National Energy Talk to support/learn more about NET.
 Mark A. Stansberry is c hairman of The GTD Group, an award-winning author and energy advocate.
 Facebook: National Energy Talk.
 Want to Purchase Mineral & Other Oil/Gas Interests.
 Send details to: PO Box 13557 Denver, CO 80201